textpattern/textpattern.github.io/administration/preferences-panel.md

 the containing element of your titles.

-This preference allows you to turn that functionality off by saying “No”.
+This preference allows you to turn that functionality off by saying "No".
 As a result, your titles will wrap without interference.
 This may be more preferable if your page layout is responsive, as titles with a no-break between two long words could potentially break the layout at smaller screen widths, resulting in text spilling out of the container